 Running an online event with multiple stakeholders and sessions?
-Here are ten ideas gleaned from work with virtual / distributed events over the past two decades:
+Here are ten ideas gleaned from work with virtual / distributed events:

 - Establish a secondary and more private channel for managing event logistics.
-For example, platforms such as Google Voice and WhatsApp allow messaging from a desktop (in tandem with a phone)
+For example, platforms such as Google Voice and WhatsApp allow messaging from a desktop or web tab (in tandem with a phone)

 - You don’t necessarily ever need to use live cameras to have a great online event.
-Some benefits of going camera-free include addressing a number of privacy, equity and internet access issues.
-Audio with a shared screen can be enough and is often preferred — and can work even as a more offline event, with a dial-in connection or recorded message and shared (even printed and mailed, if needed) slide deck.
+Some benefits of going camera-free include addressing some privacy, equity and internet access issues.
+Audio with a shared screen can be enough and is often preferred.

 - To back-up any automated attendance tracking and help document the event, take screenshots during sessions.
 Screenshots can be saved and organized as PowerPoint slides, etc. Track attendance manually, too.